Both in-person and virtual internship experiences of Spring & Summer 2021 are eligible for funding—see below for details.

 - Return to LSA as an enrolled undergraduate student in the fall term following their internship.

-In order to be considered for the LSA Internship Scholarship, your virtual internship experience must:
+In order to be considered for the LSA Internship Scholarship, your virtual or in-person internship experience must:

 - For internships 4 weeks or longer, total at least 60 hours of work